 I don’t even know where to start with describing my initial reaction, but it certainly involved dancing, jumping and an unsuccessful attempt to not scream out loud.

 I shared the news with my friends and got asked over and over again, what the OWHC actually is and what it has to do with UNESCO.
-I myself was not sure about all the right answers to those questions and therefore went to meet with Melissa and Zabeth, the ladies at Global Philadelphia Association, a member-governed Pennsylvania nonprofit corporation with the purpose to (put it simply) enhance and promote the global profile of the city.
+I myself was not sure about all the right answers to those questions and therefore went to meet with Melissa and Zabeth, the ladies from Global Philadelphia Association, a member-governed Pennsylvania nonprofit corporation with the purpose to (put it simply) enhance and promote the global profile of the city.
 It is also the regional secretariat office of OWHC.

-Melissa explained to me that the Organization of World Heritage Cities is not the same as UNESCO with patience nearly endless when I was ensuring I understand it right over and over again (and I am very grateful to her for that).
+Melissa explained to me that the Organization of World Heritage Cities is not the same as UNESCO with an infinite patience while I was making sure I understood it well over and over again (and I am very grateful to her for that).

 So I will now try my best to explain the difference: UNESCO — The United National Education, Scientific and Cultural Organization, was established and signed by 16 countries in 1946, shortly after World War II, in order to create an organization that would solemnly focus on culture of peace.

 The Organization of World Heritage Cities was created in recognition that UNESCO sites within urban areas have very unique needs compared to natural sites.